 Anticipatory Avoidance

-Anticipatory avoidance refers to situations where people would evade a situation due to fear or anxiety of what may occur in the future.
-They tend to think about the worst thing and take preemptive measures to prevent the potential failure, rejection, or embarrassment.
+Anticipatory avoidance refers to situations where people would avoid a situation due to fear or anxiety of what may occur in the future.
+They tend to think about the worst thing and take preemptive measures to prevent potential failure, rejection, or embarrassment.
 This is a result of being worried and unsure of what can happen.
 It might be protective, but it does not allow individuals to face challenges or new experiences.
 Proactive avoidance may fuel anxiety and restrain an individual.

 Avoidance Behavior in Relationships